Yashwanth6309/Temperature-Monitoring-System-using-Raspberry-Pi-Custom-PCB/README.md

 - Temperature measured accurately within **±0.5°C** across the full 0–100°C range
 - Alert system responded within **1 second** of threshold being crossed
 - Over 24 hours of continuous operation with **no system failures**
+- GPIO pins cleanly released on every exit — no resource conflicts on restart
 - CSV logs suitable for import into Excel, Python (pandas), or any data analysis tool

 ---